daiki98/discount_notifier/README.md

 scraping
     |__ ...
 ```
-In csv file, url column contains url of the product you want to check the price.
-Code contains the name of the product.
+In csv file, url column contains url of the product you want to check the price. name contains the name of the product.
 It doesn't matter what kind of name is in Code col. Buy_below contains the price you want to get a notification.

 Activate venv
 ```